open-cloud/open-cloud.github.io.old/devguide_hwansible.md

 * Create the file [xos/xos/synchronizers/helloworldservice_complete/stop.sh](https://github.com/open-cloud/xos/blob/master/xos/synchronizers/helloworldservice_complete/stop.sh).
 This is a simple script used to kill your synchronizer.

-### Create the sync steps
+### Create the Sync Steps

 Now that we have all of the necessary boilerplate we can define what should happen when a HelloWorldTenant is altered in the data model.
 In particular we want to start a web server to display the message that was entered using ansible.
 To do this do the following:

 * Create the file [xos/xos/synchronizers/helloworldservice_complete/steps/sync_helloworldtenant.yaml](https://github.com/open-cloud/xos/blob/master/xos/synchronizers/helloworldservice_complete/steps/sync_helloworldtenant.yaml).
 This file is the ansible template that will be used to configure instances that are created for the HelloWorldTenants.
 The top part (before the tasks section) gives certain configuration attributes, namely the name of the instance that we are connecting to, the connection type, the user, and if we need admin privileges.
 In the tasks section we enumerate in order the tasks that need to be performed when this configuration is used.
 Each task as a name and what it does.
 There are some shorthands like apt and service, but you can always use shell to do anything you need.
 In this case we install apache, write out the display_message that is passed to template, and then stop and start the apache service.

-* Lastly we need to define what to do when the observer runs for a HelloWorldTenant.
+* Lastly we need to define what to do when the synchronizer runs for a HelloWorldTenant.
 We define this in [xos/xos/synchronizers/helloworldservice_complete/steps/sync_helloworldtenant.py](https://github.com/open-cloud/xos/blob/master/xos/synchronizers/helloworldservice_complete/steps/sync_helloworldtenant.py).
 In this file we using the SyncInstanceUsingAnsible class to handle most of the ansible configuration for us.
-All we need to do is indicate what is being observed, how often the observer runs, the template name, the ssh key location (in a later step), what instances of HelloWorldTenant need to be enacted, and what additional attributes are necessary in the ansible template.
+All we need to do is indicate what is being observed, how often the synchronizer runs, the template name, the ssh key location (in a later step), what instances of HelloWorldTenant need to be enacted, and what additional attributes are necessary in the ansible template.
 This is all explained in the comments of the file, but special attention should be given to the get_extra_attributes function.
 This function is used in SyncInstanceUsingAnsible to get the extra attributes needed in the ansible template.
 Here we return the display_message of  particular data model instance of a HelloWorldTenant so that we can make use of it like we do in the template.

-### Add the SSH key
+### Add the SSH Key

 As we saw in sync_helloworldtenant.py above, we need to have an SSH key to use ansible.
 To add this we simply change the Dockerfile to copy over the appropriate key when starting up XOS.
 To do this open the file xos/xos/configurations/devel/Dockerfile.devel and add the line:

 ```
-ADD xos/configurations/common/id_rsa /opt/xos/observers/helloworldservice/helloworldservice_private_key
+ADD xos/configurations/common/id_rsa /opt/xos/synchronizers/helloworldservice/helloworldservice_private_key
 ```

 Note that this is one line, not two.
 This key is used by ansible when using an SSH connection to avoid using passwords.

-## Verify the observer on CloudLab
+## Verify the Synchronizer on CloudLab

-Now that we have the observer made we can verify that it is working on CloudLab.
+Now that we have the synchronizer made we can verify that it is working on CloudLab.
 To do this we do the following:

 * Copy your changes over to the ctl node on CloudLab as you did in [Start XOS on Cloudlab](#start-xos-on-opencloud).